rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AssetMetadata.md

   - Signifies network access for the asset.
 - objectTags: list of AssetTags
   - Signifies the object tags for the asset.
+- name: System.String
+  - Signifies the name of the asset.